RobyStan/geo-quiz/README.md

 - Guess countries by their flags
 - Guess all countries by typing their names on an interactive map
 - Find the country by tapping on the correct region
+- Find the capital by tapping on the correct country
 - Guess the capital of countries
 - Choose a region: Asia, Europe, America, Africa, and more
 - "World" mode with all countries included